2/2 Multisig

 • Both wallets connected to beldexd

-• Private communication channel
+• Confidential communication channel

 Person A must run the command in their beldex-wallet-cli: